As an Amazon Associate I earn from qualifying purchases. Please read our Policy Privacy.

-The King of modern Patisserie, Pierre Hermé has chosen the name Ispahan for his mystic Ispahan Macaron, in 1997.
+The king of modern Patisserie, Pierre Hermé has chosen the name “Ispahan” (Isfahan or Nesf-e-Jahan ) Macaron for his mystic Ispahan Macaron, in 1997.
 The unusual combination of the white chocolate and lychees fruit which has been an exquisite Chinese delicacy for centuries, with a few notes of Rose d’Ispahan; and maybe, a saffron strands flavor, made that Macarons a success.

 Ispahan Macarons Shells